Manage Values

 Versions

-Values can be modified after being added to Rot, either by adding a new version of the Value using rot val-add or modifying metadata using rot val-set-meta.
-Rot will create a new timestamped version of a Value when a new version is created using rot val-add.
+Values can be modified after being added to Rot, either by adding a new version of the Value using rot value-add or modifying metadata using rot value-set-meta.
+Rot will create a new timestamped version of a Value when a new version is created using rot value-add.

-You can view all values and versions using rot val-lst.
-Additionally, you can display a specific version in rot val-dis via @:
+You can view all values and versions using rot value-list.
+Additionally, you can display a specific version in rot value-display via @:

 {